davidrichards/fast_template/README.rst

 ------------
 Contributions are welcome!
 Please see the `Contributing Guide <CONTRIBUTING.md>`_ for more details.

-Always remember to be kind and respectful to yourself, `Humane Coding <humane_coding>`.
+Always remember to be kind and respectful to yourself, `Humane Coding <./docs/humane_coding.rst>`_ .
 Then, do the same for others.

 .. _pyscaffold-notes: